Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is neutral to slightly bearish, contingent on macro crypto sentiment.
+What it means: The outlook is neutral and range-bound, contingent on the health of the wider crypto ecosystem.

 Conclusion